Canada Bank Fined $601,139.80 for Five Major AML Breaches

 The Financial Transactions and Reports Analysis Center of Canada (FINTRAC) penalized First Nations Bank of Canada (FNBC) $601,139.80 for five different Anti-Money Laundering (AML) violations.
 The breaches were discovered during a compliance examination by FINTRAC.
-FNBC is a Canadian chartered bank based in Saskatoon, specializing in providing financial services to the Indigenous community.
+FNBC, is a Canada bank fined based in Saskatoon, specializes in providing financial services to the Indigenous community.

 According to the Criminal Intelligence Service Canada (CISC), approximately $45 billion to $113 billion is laundered in Canada per year.
 The country operates under its Anti-Money Laundering and Anti-Terrorist Financing (AML/AFT) regime.
 Under this regime, 13 federal partners, including FINTRAC, the Canadian Security Intelligence Service (CSIS), and the Office of the Superintendent of Financial Institutions (OSFI), work together to combat domestic and transnational crime.